The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Brunei’s Staple Dishes

-Like other East Asian countries, rice and noodles are the primary staples of Brunei cuisine.
-One is typically served along with a protein source of fish, chicken or beef.
+Like other East Asian countries, rice and noodles are the primary staples of Bruneian cuisine.
+In addition to these staples, dishes typically include a protein source of fish, chicken or beef.
 Coconut milk and chili are common ingredients used to add flavor to these staple carbs and proteins.

 Dishes are typically fried.
 Brunei’s cuisine is relatively spicy for someone used to a western diet.
-All food in Brunei is halal, meaning prepared in accordance with Islamic law.
-Pork and alcohol, both prohibited in Islam, are also generally unavailable in the country.
-Before getting into the notable dishes, here is some basic vocabulary which denote them.
-Knowing these can allow you to order at most any restaurant in the country.
-This vocabulary is also helpful in Malaysia.
+All food served/sold in Brunei is halal, meaning prepared in accordance with Islamic law.
+Pork and alcohol, both of which are prohibited in Islam, are also generally unavailable in the country.
+Before we cover the notable dishes, here’s some basic vocabulary which denote them.
+Knowing these words will allow you to order at most any restaurant in the country (and in Malaysia as well).

 • Nasi (Rice)